Villarley/Product/README.md

 Our **mission** is to redefine social networking by giving users control over their data, interactions, and governance.
 Our **vision** is to create a social ecosystem where engagement is rewarded, community-driven moderation ensures fairness, and decentralization guarantees freedom of expression without reliance on a central authority.

 ## 🌟 Key Features
-- **🗳️ DAO Governance:** Haibu is community-driven, meaning key decisions—such as feature implementations or policy changes—are made through voting.
+- **🗳️ DAO Governance:** Haibu is community-driven, meaning key decisions —such as feature implementations— are made through voting.
 Voting power is weighted based on user engagement and contribution levels.
 - **🏆 Gamified Engagement:** Users earn points by actively participating in the platform.
 As they accumulate points, they **level up**, gaining greater influence in governance decisions.
 - **💬 Familiar Social Interactions:** Post **"Hai"** (similar to tweets), like, comment, and share content while enjoying a decentralized and censorship-resistant experience.
 - **🔒 Blockchain-Powered Security:** Built on Celestia, Haibu ensures **data integrity, privacy, and protection against censorship**, unlike centralized platforms where data control is in the hands of corporations.